 One of eight picnic tables at the Webber Lake Day Use area ($5000 for these specific picnic tables at the Webber Lake)

-Five benches along the west and north shores of Webber Lake
+Two benches along the north shore of Webber Lake

 East picnic area